 A medal sent to MRNZ on 19 April 2015 has finally found a home.
-The search for descendants of Charles Leslie Lewis has not been easy due to the extinguished lines of the primary members of the family.
+Finding the descendants of Charles Leslie Lewis has not been easy due to the extinguished lines of the primary members of the family.
 The Lewis family was established in the Westport area of the West Coast during the late 1880’s however by the mid 1920s no trace of this family remained, with the exception of headstones in the local cemetery.

-In 1913 Charles Leslie Lewis’s sister Annie Lillian Lewis married Francis Austin NEWMAN, a railway engine fireman, which left only Charles at home with his parents.
-Charles initially had followed his father with labouring and learning the skills of a bushman however he was soon drawn towards engineering.
+In 1913, Charles Leslie Lewis’s sister, Annie Lillian Lewis, married Francis Austin NEWMAN, a railway engine fireman.
+This left only Charles Jnr at home with his parents.
+Charles initially had followed his father into labouring and learning the skills of a bushman however he was soon drawn towards engineering.
 As a result of his aptitude and being a quick learner, Charles Jnr was given a job as a junior engineer with the Westport–Stockton Coal Company.

-As the old saying goes ‘last on, first off’ and so it was for Charles Leslie Lewis.
-The First World War which was consuming New Zealanders every waking hour, had moved from the disaster and catastrophic loss of life that was Gallipoli to the Western Front.
-Back home reinforcement drafts of young and able men were being drawn together from all regions around the country to replace the large numbers of New Zealanders who had been killed and wounded.
-When Charles Leslie Lewis was ‘called to the colours’ he counted on his basic military experience with the Westport based 8th Garrison Artillery, however due to his engineering background he was assigned to the NZ Engineers.
-By April 1916, 20 year old 4/2097 Sapper Charles Leslie Lewis was on his way to England with the 11th Reinforcements aboard the troop transport Tahiti.
+As the old saying goes ‘last on, first off’ and so it was for Charles Lewis.
+The First World War which was consuming most New Zealanders every waking hour, had moved from the disaster and catastrophic loss of life that was Gallipoli, to the Western Front.
+Back home, reinforcement drafts of young and able men were being drawn together from all regions around the country to replace the large numbers of New Zealanders who had been killed and wounded.
+When Charles Leslie Lewis was ‘called to the colours’ he counted on his basic military experience with the Westport based 8th Garrison Artillery Regiment however, his engineering background meant he was assigned to the NZ Engineers.
+By April 1916, 20 year old 4/2097 Sapper Charles Leslie Lewis was on his way to England with the 11th Reinforcements aboard Her Majesty’s NZ Troopship No.50 (HMNZT 50) Tahiti.

 Charles’s mother Anne was thoroughly distraught at his leaving.
-A rather frail woman at the best of times Anne, whom had already lost a son, fretted for her remaining pride and joy, which doubtlessly contributed to her death the following year.
+A rather frail woman at the best of times, Anne who had already lost one son, fretted for her remaining pride and joy which doubtlessly contributed to her death the following year.
 If Spr.
-Lewis believed in omens, aside from dealing with his own grief, his mother’s death must certainly have given him grave concerns over his own mortality given his circumstances.
+Lewis believed in omens, aside from dealing with his own grief over the loss of his mother , her death must also have given him grave concerns over his own mortality given the circumstances he was in.

 Spr.
-Lewis had been in France with the 2nd Field Company, NZ Field Engineers since Dec 1916 and was now on the front line of the battlefield.
-He had been involved in all manner of field engineering tasks as well as infantry work, on the line as well as a period of attachment to an Australian Tunneling Company, no doubt to assist with digging saps.
-In June 1917 Charles was part of a major offensive push into Belgian territory – the Battle of Messines had commenced on the June 7th.
+Lewis had been in France with the 2nd Field Company, NZ Field Engineers since December 1916 and was now on the front line of the battlefield.
+He had been involved in all manner of field engineering tasks as well as infantry work, on the front line as well as a period of attachment to an Australian Tunneling Company, no doubt to assist with digging saps, trenches and making repairs to same that had been impacted by artillery fire.
+In June 1917 Charles was part of a major offensive that saw the New Zealand Division push into Belgian territory – the Battle of Messines commenced on the June 7th.

-Three days into the seven day battle, Spr.
+Three days into the seven day battle, 21 year old Spr.
 Lewis’s battlefield experience ceased abruptly.
-He was Killed In Action on the 10th of June during a hideously punishing enemy fusilade, and was temporarily buried.
+He was Killed In Action on the 10th of June during a hideously punishing enemy fusilade of artillery bombardment that resulted in Charles having to be temporarily buried.
+There was no opportunity for a funeral service.
 Spr.
 Lewis’s file states he was “buried 100 yards north of hedge, just north of Messines, reported at Wytschaete”, a nearby village.

-4/2097 Spr.
-Charles Leslie Lewis’s body was later recovered by a Commonwealth War Graves teams and re-buried in the Messines Ridge British Cemetery, Mesen, West-Vlaanderen, Belgium.
+Spr.
+Lewis’s body was later recovered by a Commonwealth War Graves Commission teams and re-buried in the Messines Ridge British Cemetery, Mesen, West-Vlaanderen, Belgium.

 Awards: 1914/15 Star, British War Medal, Victory Medal, and Memorial (‘Death’) Plaque

-Charles William Lewis as tough and hardened as he was through his upbringing on the Coast, and his subsequent labouring jobs at the mines and bush work, was a broken man.
-His only daughter Annie and her family had left Westport in 1914 for Koupokonui in South Taranaki to join her husband Francis with the railways, too far to away to keep up any regular contact.
+Charles’s father, Charles William Lewis, as tough and hardened as he was through his upbringing on the Coast and subsequent labouring jobs at the mines and in the bush, was a broken man.
+His only daughter Annie and her family had left Westport in 1914 for Koupokonui in South Taranaki to join her husband Francis who was with the railways, too far to away to keep up any regular contact.
 Not only had he lost an infant son, but his wife, and now his only remaining son were also gone.
-Charles left the Coast and drifted up to Mangapapa in Poverty Bay where he laboured until securing longer term work as a farmer.
+Charles Lewis Snr left the Coast and drifted up to Mangapapa in Poverty Bay where he laboured until securing longer term work as a farmer.

 In attempting to find the descendants of Charles Leslie Lewis my attention turned to the only initial survivor of the family, Charles’s sister Annie Lillian NEWMAN.
 Annie had married Francis Newman in 1913 and they had had only two children, a son and daughter – Leslie Austin Newman and Alice Joyce Newman.
 I first followed the records of Leslie and his wife Noeline Newman’s family only to discover that their only child, a son Graham, had died in 2002 (leaving a wife and two daughters).

 Charles Snr passed away in Rotorua in 1945 and the Blairs then relocated to Keith’s family home in Miramar, Wellington.
 As luck would have it the Electoral Roll records from 1935–1981 showed that a large number of the Blairs (which included Keith’s parents and siblings) had remained in the same suburb until the records terminated in 1981.
 Noting the Blairs had had a daughter and two sons, I concluded that since they appeared to be a non-transient family over all those years, there was a good chance there may still be a Blair on the Miramar Peninsula and so checked the white pages.
-To my surprise, I phoned the one and only Blair listed as being resident in the area which fortunately resulted in me talking to Joyce and Keith’s first born son, Bruce George BLAIR, living barely a stones throw from his family home in Cavendish Square.
+I phoned the one and only Blair listed in the phone book as being resident in the area.
+Good fortune was with me when I connected with Joyce and Keith’s first born son, Bruce George BLAIR who was living barely a stones throw from his old family home in Cavendish Square.

-Once I had told Charlie of my findings he was very keen to have the opportunity to personally hand over Spr.
+When I had told Charlie Lamb of my findings he was very keen to have the opportunity to personally hand over Spr.
 Lewis’s Victory Medal.
-When Charlie sent me the medal it was minus the ribbon.
-Charlie has offered to have the medal prepared for wearing with ribbon and brooch so that it can be worn this coming Anzac Day.
+When Charlie sent me the medal it had been minus the ribbon.
+Charlie has offered to have the medal prepared for wearing at his own expense, complete with ribbon and brooch bar so that the medal could be worn on the forthcoming Anzac Day.

-The medal is now on its way back to Charlie who will make the journey from Auckland to Napier where he will meet up with Bruce Blair and his Napier resident brother Neil next Monday.
-The brothers will also be joined by other Blair family members travelling to Napier especially for the medal handover.
-Well done Charlie – for saving the medal in the first instance, and restoring it for the family – a wonderful gesture from a very grateful family.
+The medal is now on its way back to Charlie who will make the journey from Auckland to Napier where he will meet up with Bruce Blair and his Napier resident brother Neil, next Monday.
+The brothers will also be joined by some other Blair family members that are travelling to Napier especially for the medal handover.
+Well done Charlie – for saving the Sapper Charles Leslie Lewis’s medal in the first instance, and for restoring it before handover to the family – a wonderful gesture from a very grateful family.

-Now, if only we could find the British War Medal and Memorial Plaque that which were sent to Spr.
-Lewis’s grieving father….?
+If only we could find the British War Medal and Memorial Plaque that had been sent to Spr.
+Charles Lewis’s grieving father….?